Navigating Life Changes & Shifts

 • Roles or relationships that once defined you no longer feel stable

-• Grief, uncertainty, or conflicting emotions linger beneath daily functioning
+• Grief and uncertainty linger beneath daily functioning

 These experiences are natural responses to moments when life reorganizes faster than identity can adjust.